AlexSabourinDev/cranberry_blog/StretchyReflections.md

 ![](StretchyReflections_Assets/BumpySurface.PNG)

-Then, we make another assumption.
+Specular microfacet models make another assumption.

 What if all of these tiny little surfaces are actually perfect mirrors?